 The bones of this article were written for my now defunct blog over ten years ago (January 2008.)
 A version of it was published by an online magazine called The Brink some time back as well.
 I keep coming back to it though.
 When I wrote it, I was only 30 years old.
-I had been married for less than ten years.
-I had two boys.
+I had been married for less than ten years and had two boys.
 I was less than two years into my job as a Disability Claims Examiner for the State of Tennessee.

 I am 18 years into marriage with an amazing woman.
 I have three boys now – ages fifteen, fourteen, and nine.
 I’m a man.
 I’m 40!
 I have been at my Disability job for over 12 years.
 And I keep coming back to those things I wrote a decade ago.
 It is a simple story and one that has repeated itself in my life more times than I can recall.

 The traffic was bad – as usual – though in retrospect, it was nothing compared to our current traffic problems in Nashville.
 The heater in my car was nearly dead, and needless to say, it was cold.
 Not surprisingly, I had a headache as well.
 I wouldn’t describe my mood as good.
 It wasn’t a horrible day – I wasn’t angry or bitter or anything like that.
 In as simple terms as I can put it, I just wasn’t “feeling” that Tuesday afternoon.
 Does that make sense?
 There are days where it is better for everyone to just turn the page and get to the next one.
 That was my reality that cold, January afternoon.
 I was ready to move on to Wednesday.

 That all changed, though, while I was driving home.
 When I first wrote this article (or blog post), I had a catchy name for what happened to me.
 At least, I thought it was catchy, but as it didn’t actually catch on, it was probably not nearly as catchy as I hoped.
 I had a “Moment of Revelation.”
 I was 30 and full of vim and vigor so you have to grant me some grace in thinking that “Moment of Revelation” was going to revolutionize the world.

-What exactly was my “Moment of Revelation?”
 God didn’t audibly speak to me.
 I didn’t get a vision from heaven.
 What did happen was that I caught a glimpse of something beyond me and my immediate circumstances.
 Scripture tells us that God has made everything beautiful in its time.
 He has also set eternity in the hearts of men; I am sure there are many different ways that verse can be interpreted or explained, but I am not going to exegete the passage.
 I know what that verse says to me; God has made everything beautiful in its time and he created humanity with an innate ability to appreciate truth and beauty.
 He did this so that we could and would recognize the Originator of that Truth and Beauty.

 That gets me back to my “Moment of Revelation.”
 I wasn’t thinking about anything in particular while I was driving, so I wasn’t exactly searching for anything beautiful, but beauty found me anyway.
 I had the radio on one of those “We play whatever we want” stations.
 (Jack FM if you want me to be specific.)
 The volume was low because the song that had been playing was terrible.
 Due to the low volume, I missed the first couple of notes of the next song, U2’s glorious With or Without You.

 That one song at that specific time was exactly what I needed.
 Before anyone chimes in about the song itself, I’ll make a few things clear: I didn’t/don’t base my theology on this song, even though it probably captures the typical Christian experience better than just about any song on Christian radio any given year.
-I don’t have to agree with everything an artist is expressing.
-I just need to be ready to catch a quick glimpse of the eternity that the artist may or may not have even intended.
+We don’t have to agree with everything an artist is expressing.
+We just need to be ready to catch a quick glimpse of the eternity that the artist may or may not have even intended.